 Since then, the state has welcomed eight DFS operators, including Underdog, OwnersBox, DraftKings, FanDuel, and more.
 Social sportsbooks are also authorized to operate, which means residents of the Show Me State also have access to the Fliff Sportsbook.
 This remains the extent of gambling in MO since betting on horse races is illegal.

-The motivation and support for a sports betting bill to be passed in Missouri have been sky-high for years, yet entering 2024, the Show Me State remains one of the few states without sports betting legislation.
-Bills regarding sports betting have made their presence known in legislative sessions since 2018.
-Still, they have consistently fallen short due to some significant disagreements about these bills' exact rules and regulations.
+The motivation and support for a sports betting bill to be passed in Missouri have been sky-high for years, and that perseverance finally broke through in 2024 when Missouri bettors voted to pass Amendment 2.
+Bills regarding sports betting have made their presence known in legislative sessions since 2018, but it took until 2024 to finally get one over the finish line.

-On paper, the state would be fully prepared to launch online and retail sports betting whenever a bill is passed.
-With 13 casinos spread across MO that fully support the legalization and the professional sports teams in the state that are also pushing for sports betting, Missouri could welcome plenty of big-name online operators.
+On paper, the state is fully prepared to launch online and retail sports betting immediately.
+With 13 casinos spread across MO that have fully supported the legalization and the professional sports teams in the state that were also in support, Missouri could welcome plenty of big-name online operators looking to partner with one of those casinos or teams.

-The earning potential is there for all sides involved with legalized sports betting, but the 2023 legislative sessions in the state were an excellent example of why a deal has to be made.
+The earning potential has always been there for all sides involved with legalized sports betting, but the 2023 legislative sessions in the state were an excellent example of why a deal had to be made.
 Senator Denny Hoskins blocked any sports betting bill that made progress during the session, even though he supports legalized sports betting.

 Are online casinos legal in Missouri? | No |